-Class 1 Display: Exhibit a display, selecting one of the following options: 1) a display identifying different engineor lawn and garden equipment parts or a display showing the function of the various engine or lawn and garden 3) a display illustrating and providing the results of any one of experiments that are included in the project books.
+Display: Exhibit a display, selecting one of the following options: 1) a display identifying different engine or lawn and garden equipment parts or a display showing the function of the various engine or lawn and garden equipment parts; OR 2) a display identifying and explaining the function(s) of different special tools needed for small engine work; OR 3) a display illustrating and providing the results of any one of experiments that are included in the project books.
 No complete engines, lawn tractors, tillers, chainsaws are permitted for display.
 Maximum tri-fold size is 3' x 4'.
-Class 2 Maintenance: Exhibit a display that illustrates either: 1) Routine maintenance procedures OR 2) Diagnosing and troubleshooting specific problems in an engine.
-No complete engines, lawn tractors, tillers, chainsaws, etc.